Berlin's 10 Contemporary Art Galleries You Should Visit

 An essential stop on a tour of Berlin’s contemporary art galleries, the KW Institute for Contemporary Art is located on the same street as EIGEN + ART.
-With four floors and a pretty courtyard, the KW combines a programme of workshops, talks and exhibitions with regular events, film screenings and performances.
-Labelling itself as a collaborative creation space rather than a gallery, the KW presents shows that are dynamic and inspirational, and prepared by emerging and established artists working with diverse media.
+With four floors and a pretty courtyard, the KW combines a program of workshops, talks, and exhibitions with regular events, film screenings and performances.
+Labeling itself as a collaborative creation space rather than a gallery, the KW presents shows that are dynamic and inspirational, and prepared by emerging and established artists working with diverse media.
 The Berlin Biennale, launched by KW in 1996, is now one of the most respected contemporary art exhibitions in Europe, adding another achievement to the gallery’s distinguished history.

 The multicultural district of Kreuzberg is one of the trendiest art spots in the city, and home to some of the most charismatic young gallery owners in town.
 Born into an influential family with a long history of activity in the art business, Johann König opened his own gallery at the age of 21.
 Eleven years later, thanks to his eclectic choices, he developed his Berlin gallery into a space that provokes, questions and challenges.
-Talents like Danish installation artist Jeppe Hein and Paris-based Tatiana Trouvé have exhibited here, while Alicja Kwade’s swinging lightbulb installation, titled ‘Nach Osten’ illuminates the vast interior of König’s new location in the St. Agnes Church.
+Talents like Danish installation artist Jeppe Hein and Paris-based Tatiana Trouvé have exhibited here, and Alicja Kwade’s swinging light bulb installation, titled ‘Nach Osten’ illuminates the vast interior of König’s new location in the St. Agnes Church.

 Johann König, 118 Alexandrinenstraße, Berlin, Germany, +49 30 2610 3080

-When it comes to independent art galleries, Carlier Gebauer stands above the rest thanks to its high-calibre exhibitions, which have been contributing to the enhancement of Berlin’s art scene since the 1990s.
+When it comes to independent art galleries, Carlier Gebauer stands above the rest thanks to its high-caliber exhibitions, which have been contributing to the enhancement of Berlin’s art scene since the 1990s.
 Located around the Kochstraße area in Berlin's gallery district, set among Spanish grocery stores and Turkish textile shops, Carlier Gebauder reflects the ‘alternative’ feel of its trendy neighborhood.
-Exhibitions present emerging as well as established artists, such as video artist Rosa Barba and installation artist Aernout Mik.
-A regular presence at the world’s most prestigious art fairs, including Frieze and Art Basel, the gallery has earned a stellar reputation for showcasing cutting-edge work.
+Exhibitions present emerging as well as established artists such as video artist Rosa Barba and installation artist Aernout Mik.
+A regular presence at the world’s most prestigious art fairs including Frieze and Art Basel, the gallery has earned a stellar reputation for showcasing cutting-edge work.